IET member Richard Green has become the first and youngest CEng graduate of the Engineering Gateways scheme.

 Senior engineer Madam Li Mofang has become only the second woman in China to be awarded Honorary Fellowship of the IET, receiving the honour in recognition of her outstanding work in engineering, particularly in China, and the world of mobile telecommunications.
 The former chief technology officer of China Mobile, Madam Li is currently the director of China Mobile’s Technical Consulting Committee.

-Madam Li said: “I am deeply honored to be an Honorary Fellow of the IET.
-This is not only an award to me as an individual, but also an honor to the whole of China’s mobile and telecommunication industry.”
+Madam Li said: “I am deeply honoured to be an Honorary Fellow of the IET.
+This is not only an award to me as an individual, but also an honour to the whole of China’s mobile and telecommunication industry.”
 She formally received her Honorary Fellowship from IET president Dr Mike Short at the IET’s China Annual Dinner, pictured above.

 The following members were all featured in the Queen’s New Year’s Honours List: